-The client MUST specify the authentication level requested by the application, if one was supplied; otherwise, it MUST specify a default authentication level that is obtained in an implementation-specific manner. <80>
+The client MUST specify the authentication level at least as high as what is requested by the application, that is, if one is requested.
+However, note that the client MAY raise the authentication level <80>.
+Otherwise, the client MUST specify a default authentication level that is obtained in an implementation-specific manner. <81>

-The client MUST specify the impersonation level requested by the application, if one was supplied; otherwise, it MUST specify a default impersonation level of at least RPC\C\IMPL\LEVEL\IMPERSONATE (see [MS-RPCE] section 2.2.1.1.9).section 2.2.1.1.9).
+The client MUST specify the impersonation level requested by the application, if one was supplied; otherwise, it MUST specify a default impersonation level of at least RPC C IMPL LEVEL IMPERSONATE (see [MS-RPCE] section 2.2.1.1.9).<82>